Dogs Go | Wirral Dog Day Care

 How to Treat Heatstroke

 If you suspect that your dog may have heatstroke, act fast!
 Start cooling your dog down right away.
-Dogs cool from the bottom up, so cool their belly, neck, inner thighs and feet with wet ice cool towels and by dribbling water all over them.
+Dogs cool from the bottom up, so cool their belly, neck, inner thighs and feet with wet ice-cool towels and by dribbling water all over them.
 A fan aimed at them is brilliant also.
-Submerging dogs in ice cold water (keeping their head out of the water)used to not be recommended to help ill dogs (due to likelihood of shock) however this is widely disputed now and it is a recognised way of treating heatstroke (recommended by Rachel Bean RVN who we really rate) and used in the military for working dogs, so we would recommend doing this, particularly if your dog is in a bad way.
+Submerging dogs in ice-cold water (keeping their head out of the water)used to not be recommended to help ill dogs (due to the likelihood of shock) however this is widely disputed now and it is a recognised way of treating heatstroke (recommended by Rachel Bean RVN who we really rate) and used in the military for working dogs, so we would recommend doing this, particularly if your dog is in a bad way.
 Phone your Vet and get your dog to the Vet ASAP.
 Please see our guide here on how to avoid heatstroke in dogs.

 As always if you have any questions or queries, please don’t hesitate to give us a call on 0333 444 1236 or follow us on social media @dogsgolive

-Sarah
+Sarah Ashworth

 Sarah is a long time dog owner, lover and has completed many courses in dog training and dog behaviour.
 She has a special interest in canine nutrition.
-She has ran two large dog businesses for 6 years.